 Triglycerols like any other esters react with water to form their carboxylic acid and alcohol– a process known as hydrolysis.

-Triacylglycerols may be hydrolysed by several procedures, the most common of which utilizes alkali or enzymes called lipases.
+Triacylglycerols may be hydrolyzed by several procedures, the most common of which utilizes alkali or enzymes called lipases.
 Alkaline hydrolysis is termed saponification because one of the products of the hydrolysis is a soap, generally sodium or potassium salts of fatty acids.

 The carbon-carbon double bonds in unsaturated fatty acids can be hydrogenated by reacting with hydrogen to produce saturated fatty acids.

 Unsaturated fatty acids, whether they are free or combined as esters in fats and oils, react with halogens by addition at the double bond(s).
-The reaction results in the decolourisation of the halogen solution.
+The reaction results in the decolorization of the halogen solution.

 Structure of Lipids

 - Lipids are made of the elements Carbon, Hydrogen and Oxygen, but have a much lower proportion of water than other molecules such as carbohydrates.